Kristen Waggoner: Arlene's Flowers

+Masterpiece Cakeshop

-Michael Farris, Presidnt and CEO of ADF, said this about selecting Waggoner to argue the high-profile case Masterpiece Cakeshop: "She is exceedingly bright, winsome, the best communicator I’ve ever met in my life."
-The case arose from a dispute between Jack Phillips, a baker, and a gay couple wherein Phillips refused to bake a cake for their same-sex marriage ceremony due to his deeply held religious beliefs.
-Constitutional questions arising from the potentially precedent-setting case concerned the First Amendment rights of free speech and free exercise of religion.
-The Court took oral arguments on December 5, 2017.
+The case Masterpiece Cakeshop arose from a dispute between Jack Phillips, a baker, and a gay couple after Phillips refused to bake a same-sex wedding cake for the couple.
+The case made its way to the Supreme Court which took oral arguments on December 5, 2017.
 Regarding her presentation, David A. French of National Review wrote: "[Waggoner] strongly and clearly made the most vital point — the issue was the artistic message, not the identity of the customer."
-In 2018, Phillips prevailed in a 7–2 ruling.
+In 2018, Phillips won in a 7–2 ruling.